Research and Statistics

 Contact Us

-In the last year we have had 12 births, none of the births were induced.
-10 of the births were at home and 2 births were even breech!
-10 of the births were in a birthing pool and the longest labour was 3.5 hours.
-Virtually no pain relief has been required.
+In the last 2 years we have had 31 births, only 3% of the births were induced.
+22 of the births were at home and 9 births were in hospital.
+We even had 3 breech births (2 at home and 1 in hospital)!
+21 of the births were in a birthing pool!

 The people using the services have not been cherry picked to have perfect low risk pregnancies.
 What Jenny and Sara do is empower you, use hypnobirthing techniques, aromatherapy and do the basics of midwifery care really well and then the magic happens.